-Hungary is one of the smallest among the Eastern European Communist countries (93,000 sq. km.); it is completely landlocked.
+Hungary is one of the smallest among the Eastern European Communist countries (93,000 sq.km.); it is completely landlocked.
 The population of 10.1 million is the smallest except for Bulgaria and Albania.
-Though endowed with large bauxite deposits and rich agricultural soil, the country is peor in natural resources.
-With a per capita GNP somewhat higher than that of Poland, but considerably below that of the Soviet-occupied Zone of Germany and Czechoslovakia, Hungary is a semi-industrialised country where agriculture still plays a major rôle.
+Though endowed with large bauxite deposits and rich agricultural soil, the country is poor in natural resources.
+With a per capita GNP somewhat higher than that of Poland, but considerably below that of the Soviet occupied Zone of Germany and Czechoslovakia, Hungary is a semi-industrialized country where agriculture still plays a major rôle.

 - 2. The Kadar régime, installed by the Soviet Union after the 1956 Revolution, has succeeded in providing a certain economic stability and in winning the support of a large part of the population, mainly owing to its "nationalist" deportment and the personal appeal of its leader.
 The population is easy-going and seems to manage to live better than that of richer countries such as Czechoslovakia.
-Though Kadar seems to have managed to emancipate himself somewhat from the grip of the Soviet Union after the death of Khrushchev, Hungary remains very dependent, economically, politically and militarily on the USSR which still has 50,000 troops in Hungary. - 3.
-During the last few years, industrial production expanded at the comparatively high average rate of 8.5%, i.e. about the same rate as in Poland and in the Soviet Union, but slower than in the less-developed Eastern European countries, Rumania and Bulgaria.
-However, future targets are much lower (4.5% in 1965) as the régime seems to put the stress on quality rather than quantity production.
-Such a policy requires, however, important investments, new technology, a skilled labour force and a less bureaucratic management.
+Though Kadar seems to have managed to emancipate himself somewhat from the grip of the Soviet Union after the fall of Khrushchev, Hungary remains very dependent economically, politically and militarily on the USSR which still has 50,000 troops in the country. - J. During the last few years, industrial production has risen at the comparatively high average annual rate of 8.5%, i.e. at about the same rate as in Poland and in the Soviet Union, but more slowly than in the less-developed Eastern European countries, Rumania and Bulgaria.
+However, future targets are much lower (4.5% in 1965) as the régime seems more concerned with raising the quality rather than the quantity of output.
+Such a policy, however, requires large investments, new technology, a skilled labour force and a less bureaucratic management.
 Should it succeed, some manpower would be released but the lack of sufficient skilled labour would be increasingly felt. - 4.
-Although the share of agriculture in total investments is much higher than in other countries of the region, and in some Western countries of a comparable level agricultural output has made slow progress, while private plots of collective farmers cover only 15% of the arable land, they account for 25% of agricultural production.
-As the latter, especially livestock breeding, is of the utmost importance as an earner of hard currency, the régime has recently altered its hostile attitude towards the ownership of private plots by collective farmers; it has also introduced a new system of rewards which is unique in the region, the socalled share cropping by which farmers are rewarded in accordance with the results achieved on the particular spot of collectivised lands on which they are working.
+Although the share of agriculture in total investments is much higher than in other countries of the region, and in some Western countries at a comparable level of development, agricultural output has made slow progress.
+The private plots of the collective farmers cover only 15% of the arable land, yet they account for 25% of agricultural production.
+As the latter, especially livestock breeding, is of the utmost importance as an earner of hard currency, the régime has recently altered its hostile attitude towards the ownership of private plots by collective farmers; it has also introduced a number of incentive schemes.
+These usually involve some sort of share cropping, the farmers being rewarded in accordance with the results achieved on the particular collectivized land on which they are working.